suhy-jang/tweetx/docs/specification.md

 - Password reset (lost password)
   - User can request to reset password
   - A hashed token will be emailed to the users registered email address
-  - A put request can be made to the generated url to reset password
   - The token will expire after 10 minutes
 - Update user info
   - Authenticated user only